Jessie Matthews: Post-war career

 Post-war audiences associated Matthews with a world of hectic pre-war luxury that was now seen as obsolete in austerity-era Britain.
 She appeared in variety tours, and returned to musical theatre in Maid to Measure, which began touring in 1947 before coming to the Cambridge Theatre in London's West End.
-However, it closed after only four and-a-half weeks.
+However, it closed after only four and a half weeks.
 Matthews began to venture into straight theatre, and appeared in a two-week run of Terence Rattigan's Playbill at the King's Theatre in Hammersmith in 1949.
 This was a double bill in which she took parts in Harlequinade and The Browning Version.
 Matthews then starred in the revue Sauce Tartare at the Cambridge Theatre, which ran for several months and would prove to be her last West End role until 1966.
 In 1950, she undertook a tour of Britain playing Eliza Doolittle in Pygmalion.

 Matthews toured Australia from 1952 to 1953 in Larger Than Life, a play adapted from Somerset Maugham's novel Theatre.
 Back in the UK, 1954 saw her touring the country in Noël Coward's Private Lives, playing the leading female role of Amanda.
 The following year, she was reunited with Sonnie Hale to star in a comedy, Nest of Robins, which toured British theatres.
 The duo also went on tour with the play in 1957, in what would be their final appearance on stage together.

 Matthews was back on cinema screens when she played Tom Thumb's mother in the 1958 children's film tom thumb.
 Following the completion of the film, she moved to Melbourne, where she opened a drama school.
 She continued to work as an actress, appearing in Dinner with the Family (1959), made for Australian television.
 Matthews returned to live in the UK in 1960.

 In the 1960s, Matthews found new fame when she took over the leading role of Mary Dale in the BBC's long-running daily radio serial The Dales, formerly known Mrs Dale's Diary.
 Despite a campaign by the show's fans, who included the Queen Mother, the series ended in 1969 after 21 years on air.

-Live theatre and variety shows remained the mainstay of Matthews' work throughout the 1950s and 1960s, with successful tours of Australia and South Africa interspersed with periods of less glamorous but welcome work in British provincial theatre and pantomimes.